DAVINCI RESOLVE

 “Learn how and why you should use the primary and secondary grading features, along with how to read scopes.
 This will teach you how to make informed decisions so you can accurately balance shots.”

-Wonderful fundamental tutorials, like for example this one:
+Good fundamental courses, like for example this one:

 Masterclass in Color with Chris Jacobson